eddie-energy/architecture/arc42/marketplace/runtime-view/runtime-view.md

 1. The eligible party fills out a form with all the required information about the data request/service at the EP Web App.
 1. The EP Web App sends this form to the Marketplace Application.
-1. The Marketplace Application stores the data request/service information at the Database.
+1. The Marketplace Application stores the data request/service information to the Database.
 1. The information is stored at the Database.
 1. The Marketplace Application notifies the EP Web App that the data request/service is stored.